Nadihat/repeater-max/README.md

 It repeats your intention up to 10+EHz, to make things happen.

-voice_activated_intention_repeater.py is a voice-activated interface for intention_repeater_max.exe You will need requirements.txt and run in an administrator terminal: pip install -r requirements.txt

-You probably want Intention_Repeater_MAX.cpp if you are on Linux, and Intention_Repeater_MAX.exe if you are on Windows.

 To compile your code: g++ -O3 -Wall -static intention_repeater_max.cpp -o intention_repeater_max.exe -lz

 v5.10 .cpp requires picosha2.h and zlib.h